-Published in partnership withArteïa, Arts Council England, Creative Scotland and DACS, The Future of the Art Market Report was officially released as a digital only publication on 12 November 2019.
+Published in partnership with Arteïa, Arts Council England, Creative Scotland and DACS, The Future of the Art Market Report was officially released as a digital-only publication on 12 November 2019.
 A print version of the report is due to be published in January 2020 at the London Art Fair.

-Through a concise, clearly structured, engaging and informative style, the Report captures the contours of the current size and shape of the market through reference to a wide range of source material, and takes an independent look at specific segments of the market.
+Through a concise, clearly structured, engaging and informative style, the Report captures the contours of the size and shape of the market through reference to a wide range of source material and takes an independent look at specific segments of the market.
 It avoids a sales and statistic-led approach in favour of nuanced and incisive contributions including ‘think-pieces’ by writer and theorist Penny Rafferty, artist Harm Van den Dorpel, art critics The White Pube, Arcadia Miss Gallery founder Rosza Farkas and Verisart CEO and co-founder Robert Norton.
-It looks to emerging practitioners – artists, theorists, gallerists and critics – to gain new insights into the forces and tensions shaping the art market ecosystem today, as well as its future trajectories, new and potentially disruptive technologies.
+It looks to emerging practitioners to gain new insights into the forces and tensions shaping the art market ecosystem today, as well as its future trajectories, new and potentially disruptive technologies.
 The Report highlights the extreme fragility of the current art market ecosystem and presents the practical and philosophical challenges faced by those operating in the low and mid segments of the market, mainly their struggle in reaching buyers and accessing private capital.